yashnayi234/fullstack-ai-team-skill/README.md

 ## Credits

 Built by [Yash Nayi](https://github.com/yashnayi234).
-Inspired by the pattern of treating LLMs as multi-role teams rather than single generalists, and shaped through real use building [Auron](https://github.com/yashnayi234) and other products.
+Inspired by the pattern of treating LLMs as multi-role teams rather than single generalists, and shaped through real use building products.

 If this skill helps you ship something, I'd love to hear about it — open an issue or tag me.